Distributed electricity Generation with LNG

 LNG is nothing but Natural Gas in its liquid aggregate state.
 Natural Gas is a collection of gasses but primarily methane, the simplest hydrocarbon.

 For the longest time, much Natural Gas could not even be used except if there was a permanent and durable connection from the source to the consuming point – a steel tube.
-In order to cram more Natural Gas into a limited space, pressure was applied to the Gas but this technology has its limitations.
+To cram more Natural Gas into a limited space, pressure was applied to the Gas but this technology has its limitations.
 The higher the pressure, the heavier the tube or the vessel and the bigger the compressor must be.

-Even as a compressed gas, energy density of Natural Gas is still quite low on a volumetric basis as compared to standard distillate fuels such as diesel.
+Even as a compressed gas, the energy density of Natural Gas is still quite low on a volumetric basis as compared to standard distillate fuels such as diesel.
 So the combination of comparatively heavy tanks (it’s a pressure vessel) with a much lower punch for the weight and volume makes Natural Gas in lumps a very unattractive proposition.

-However, LNG is also lighter than diesel so on a punch per weight basis LNG is a good match with the most used fuel for heavy transport.
+However, LNG is also lighter than diesel so on a punch-per-weight basis LNG is a good match with the most used fuel for heavy transport.
 Remains only the tank which is nothing but some form of thermos can.

 At temperatures comfortable to us, methane is a gas.
 It takes cryogenic temperatures at minus 161 degrees Celsius to make it condense into a liquid and then it’s just boiling.
 Comparable to water boiling at 100 degrees Celsius.